kouphax/yobriefca.se/resources/content/entries/2014-08-26-simple-stubbing-with-lein-cooper-and-lein-oneoff.md

 Pretty neat.

-I also noticed that this would be a perfect accompaniment for a typical usage of `lein-cooper` stubbing out external services.
-If you're building a system that integrates with other services (either internal or external) you introduce a bit of friction when it comes to developing and testing (at the integration level) your system.
+I also noticed that this would be a perfect accompaniment for a typical usage of `lein-cooper` - __stubbing out external services__.
+If you're building a system that integrates with other services (either internal or external) you introduce a bit of friction when it comes to developing and testing (at the integration level at least) your system.
 Either you have to build and run dependent services or rely on external services that may or may not be available.
 A simple solution is to develop against simple stubs for these services.
 This is what `coop-off` (the new power couple portmanteau I've given to the `lein-cooper`/`lein-oneoff` combination) can make easier.

 Just create a `stubs` folder in your project, create standalone service stubs (like the example below that also demonstrates the use of `oneoff`s `*command-line-args*` for accessing arguments passed with the command),